Eileen Guppy: Personal life

+There is limited documentation on Guppy's personal life as she is primarily known for her career as a geologist, petrologist, and analytical chemist.

 Impact

-Guppy was the first female geologist to be appointed to the scientific staff of the British Geological Survey, paving the way for other women in that institution.
-She also was the first female staff member to be made member of the Order of the British Empire in 1966, making her an important footnote in feminist history.
+Guppy was the first female geologist to be appointed to the scientific staff of the British Geological Survey, paving the way for other women in the institution.
+Following her retirement Guppy was also the first woman to receive an MBE from the Order of the British Empire in 1966, for her 39 years of contributions which made her a significant figure in feminist history.

-Her career was part of a large-scale societal shift in Western attitudes toward legitimizing female scientists, that took place during the 1920-30s.
-This shift was due in part to the founding of female post-secondary institutions a few decades prior, such as Bedford College where Ms. Guppy attended; vacancies in scientific positions as a result of WWII; and the first-wave feminist movement, which prompted organizations to step towards accepting women as equals with their male counterparts in the workplace.
+Her career was part of a large-scale societal shift in Western attitudes toward legitimizing female scientists which took place during the 1920-30s.
+This shift was due largely to the founding of female post-secondary institutions a few decades prior, such as Bedford College where Guppy attended, vacancies in scientific positions as a result of WWII, and the first-wave feminist movement, which prompted organizations to step towards accepting women as equals with their male counterparts in the workplace.